DRA3V50/SQL_Projects/README.md

 3. Run the scan with:

 -- ****************************************************************************
--- ⚠️ WARNING: Educational Use Only
+-- **WARNING**
--- This script is a safe simulation for lab practice.
+-- Use this simulation responsibly and only in your lab environment.
--- All scan results are randomly generated within SQL.
+-- All scan results are generated within SQL for educational purposes.
--- No real networks or systems are affected.
+-- Unauthorized use on real networks is unnecessary and irrelevant.
 -- ****************************************************************************